Object Tracker with FPGA Object Tracker with FPGA

 Camera Interfacing

 The camera used was the OV7670 Camera Module.
 This is a low-cost camera module that had been used in many existing FPGA projects that inspired us to embark on CV in the first place, e.g. Camera Display to VGA, Edge Filter, Stereo Vision.
+The original lens was swapped out for a wider 130 degree FOV lens taken from a Seeedstudio camera module.

 To interface with the camera, the SCCB protocol is used to set up the camera’s registers, which configures the camera’s operating parameters e.g. resolution, colour format, sensor gain, etc. This protocol can be regarded as a proprietary variant of I2C, since writing of data follows a “3-Phase Write Transmission Cycle”, which is essentially the same as I2C’s structure of procedurally sending the (1) device address, (2) sub-address, (3) data byte, all at a 100 kHZ clock.

-Odd quirks: A stupid issue encountered was that after writing the first byte (0x80) to the COM7 register (0x12), which is supposed to reset all other registers, a “pause” had to be inserted by writing a default value to some register, before proceeding to write the rest of the configuration registers.
+Odd quirks: A dumb issue encountered was that after writing the first byte (0x80) to the COM7 register (0x12), which is supposed to reset all other registers, a “pause” had to be inserted by writing a default value to some register, before proceeding to write the rest of the configuration registers.
+Not doing so resulted in our next immediate register write (which was meant to set the image size and pixel format) to be ignored, causing the pixel capture module to output garbage pixels.

 Once the camera is configured, pixel data is streamed in the chosen format (RGB565) over an 8-bit parallel data bus synced to a pixel clock (PCLK) generated by the camera.
 Synchronisation signals similar to VGA are also provided to indicate frame ends (VSYNC) and line ends (HREF).